 In art school, Phil Hansen developed an unruly tremor in his hand that kept him from creating the pointillist drawings he loved.
 Hansen was devastated, floating without a sense of purpose.
 Until a neurologist made a simple suggestion: embrace this limitation … and transcend it.

 My Art Lesson: Inspirational!
-A must to watch and well aimed to inspire tweens and teens.
+A must-watch and well aimed to inspire tweens and teens.

 Drawings that show the beauty and fragility of Earth | Zaria Forman